 What is sex discrimination?

-This is when you are treated differently because of your sex in one of the situations covered by the Equality Act.
+This is when you are treated differently because of your sex, in certain situations covered by the Equality Act 2010.

 What the Equality Act says about sex discrimination